cdapio/cdap/cdap-docs/introduction/source/index.rst

    :header-rows: 1

    * - New Paradigm With CDAP
-     - Current Approach and Required Technologies
+     - Current Approach
-     -
+     - Required Technologies

-   * - CDAP
+   * - - Learn a single framework that works with multiple technologies
-     - - Bringing in different open source technologies that have different design principles
+     - - Bring in different open source technologies with different design principles
-       - Familiarize and learn how to operationalize the different technologies
+       - Familiarize and learn how to operate the different technologies
-       - Design specific architecture to wire in the the various different components
+       - Design specific architectures to wire in different components
-       - Revisit everything when technology changes
+       - Revisit everything whenever the technologies change
      - - HDFS
        - Kafka
        - Hive